 TOTAL EVENTS: 1

-Intended audiences: This presentation is intended for mental health professionals (including psychiatrists, psychologists, social workers, and licensed counselors), child protection workers, law enforcement personnel, attorneys, physicians, nurses, and all other disciplines not listed.
+Intended audiences: This presentation is intended for mental health professionals (including psychiatrists, psychologists, social workers of of all levels, and licensed counselors), child protection workers, law enforcement personnel, attorneys, physicians, nurses, and all other disciplines not listed.
 Space is limited.
 No cost to attend.

 This presentation has been made possible by continued support from

 Youth Transitioning from Foster Care to Living Independently

 Physical and mental health care needs of Foster Care Children

 Each year, approximately 30,000 children age out of foster care.
 Measures of adult functioning of foster care alumni suggest that a disproportionate percentage of these youth struggle.
 Expanding evidence from molecular biology, genomics, immunology, and neuroscience links the early experience of adversities with the subsequent impacts on health, development, academic achievement, productivity and mental illness that significantly impact this population.
 Yet childhood experience is not destiny.
 How trauma impacts the developing brain, how youth can be protected, what explains the variable response to adversity and the challenges of recognizing and responding to the effects of trauma and foster care to improve outcomes will be explored.
 This will include implications for all those in child welfare who care for children - from caregivers and clinicians to administrators and advocates.